DistributedProofreaders/guiguts/README.txt

 Radiobuttons for menu structure selection.
 Fixed undefined subroutine for Auto Save Interval and fontsize.
 Made choice of menus a Radiobutton.
 Added warning for headers (<h2>) with four or more lines through the invalid tag '<Warning: long header>'.
+Made HTML labels and sorting language dependent with plugin files for English (default) and Danish.

 Version 1.0.15.
 In the PP Wizard menu structure, moved pptxt from Source Check to the Text Version(s) menu.
 Fixed undefined subroutine